 - The game must be a finished product.

-- Every game will be played at least twice, and ideally with different gamers, to give it a full and thorough inspection.
+- Every game will be played at least three times, ideally with different gamers and play sizes, to give it a full and thorough inspection.

-- After the game has been played, we aim to have the review completed within 2 weeks.
+- After the game has been played enough times, we aim to have the review completed within 2 weeks.
 During busy periods, such as around conventions, additional time may be required.

-These are guidelines and not concrete rules, however, so we do not guarantee that we can have a game’s review posted within a month of receiving it.
+These are guidelines and not concrete rules, however, so we do not guarantee that we can have a game’s review posted within a specific period of receiving it.
 We do try though!

 Furthermore, asking us to review a game does not guarantee that we will.
 If we opt not to, a reason will usually be specified, be it time constraints, content, game availability, out of our scope, etc.